-Sue lives in Cheshire with her husband and a large collection of unfinished scribblings.
+Sue now lives in Cheshire with her extremely patient husband and a large collection of unfinished scribblings.